In-Lieu Fee Mitigation

 Approved ILF Programs in Washington State

-Click each ILF program’s name for further details regarding their program, credit availability, and contact information.
+Click an ILF program’s name below or on the map in the right hand column for further details regarding their program, credit availability, and contact information.

 Proposed ILF Programs in Washington State

-Click each ILF program’s name for further details regarding their program status, contact information, and service area.
+Click an ILF program’s name below or on the map in the right hand column for further details regarding their program status, contact information, and service area.

 Copyright © Washington State Department of Ecology.
 See http://www.ecy.wa.gov/copyright.html.